open/close all folders

 - The movie Next essentially featured a character capable of doing this in real life.
 Being able to see two minutes into your future has its perks...

-- It seems like the third movie of the Men In Black series has Agent J use this, but a close eye or repeated watchings will show you that the pattern changed between attempts.
+- It seems like Men in Black 3 has Agent J use this, but a close eye or repeated watchings will show you that the pattern changed between attempts.
 You have to remember, Boris got to time jump too.

 - In the film Source Code, the protagonist lives the last 8 minutes in the life of a schoolteacher who is doomed to die in an explosion on a commuter train.
 However, when he dies, he gets restarted at the start of those 8 minutes.
 So, basically, his mission is to savescum to find out who blew up the train.